mpickpt/mana-doc/docs/source/discovery.rst

 3. **Interactive session using srun:**

-  * The **``srun``** command is useful for interactively running jobs, once you are on a compute node.
+  * The **srun** command is useful for interactively running jobs, once you are on a compute node.
 In this example, instead of using ``job-assist``, we ask for a shell on the command line.
-Note that on Discovery, compute nodes may always be shared.
-Even if you ask for all of the CPU cores (as specified by ``--ntasks``), if you are not currently running a job, then the system may allocate another user to the same node.
+Note that on Discovery, compute nodes may be shared.
+Even if you ask for all of the CPU cores (as specified by ``--ntasks``), if you are not currently running a job, then the system still may allocate another user to the same node.
+Further, on Discovery, nodes may use either TCP/IP (Ethernet) or InfiniBand.
+Optionally, add :option:`--constraint=ib` to ``srun`` to request nodes with InfiniBand.
+    (Other SLURM sites may name the ``ib`` feature to a different name.)

     .. code:: shell